scoop2548/Rock--Paper--Scissor--Game/README.md

 # Rock--Paper--Scissor--Game
-A simple rock paper scissor game using python.
+A simple rock paper scissor game made using python.